Social involvement

 At Business Data Challengers we are aware of the major problem with plastic waste.

-We are also taking up this Challenge.
-On September 26, 2019 we fished plastic from the Amsterdam canals.
-But ohFor example, our Business Data Challengers also use sustainable drinking bottles instead of single-use plastic cups.
+We are also taking on this Challenge.
+On September 26, 2019, we fished plastic from the Amsterdam canals.
+But oFor example, our Business Data Challengers also use sustainable drinking bottles instead of single-use plastic cups.

 We like to make an active contribution, our drinking bottles and fishing for plastic in Amsterdam are examples of this.